warpstreamlabs/charts/charts/warpstream-agent/README.md

 - https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity

 ### Authentication

 WarpStream supports secure authentication and encryption via SASL and TLS, although neither is enabled by default.

-If you plan to expose the WarpStream Agents outside your VPC (I.E to the public internet), enabling both is highly recommended.
+If you plan to expose the WarpStream Agents outside your VPC (i.e., to the public internet), enabling both is highly recommended.
 See the [Authentication](https://docs.warpstream.com/warpstream/byoc/advanced-agent-deployment-options/enable-agent-auth) documentation for more details.

 ### Kubernetes Equal Spread

-Idealy when deploying WarpStream Kubernetes will equally distribute pods across all nodes and zones.
-However in some cases Kubernetes may not equally spread the pods across zones which will limit high availability of the WarpStream cluster.
+Ideally, when deploying WarpStream, Kubernetes will equally distribute pods across all nodes and zones.
+However, in some cases, Kubernetes may not equally spread the pods across zones, which will limit the high availability of the WarpStream cluster.

 [This document](https://docs.warpstream.com/warpstream/byoc/deploy/kubernetes-known-issues#when-running-in-kubernetes-warpstream-pods-end-up-in-the-same-zone-or-node) contains details